wamdam/backy2/docs/source/develop.rst

   They are automatically generated with the script ``alembic``.
   This script only shortcuts the ``-c`` option.
 The call is then ``./alembic revision --autogenerate -m "Added snapshot_name to versions"``.
-- The NBD server is in the directory ``src/backy2/enterprise``.

-I don't need to tell you about pull requests, do I?

 Have fun ;)